roi-bnm/address-book-state-machine/README.md

 #### states - holds all the states in the system and their logic

-    BusinessCardState - the state interface that holds the methods to be implemented by the concrete states.
-    5 states that implemets the state interface with their logic.
+    BusinessCardState - the state interface that holds the methods to be implemented by the concrete states. impl - holds the 5 states that implemets the state interface with their logic.

 #### Client - main method that adds the business cards and move their states.